 Once you get your account set up, you’ll want to link your friends and family and then be sure to link your park tickets and resort reservations.
 You can do that all from the link up above.

-How to confirm availability for Park Pass reservations
+How to confirm Disney Parks Pass availability for park reservations

 First, you need to confirm that the parks you want to visit are available.